 How to Remove Ransomware

 When faced with a ransomware attack, many people choose to pay the ransom rather than risking losing their important files.
 However, not only do the authorities strongly advise against this, but it might not be necessary at all.
-Most of the best antivirus software is able to quickly detect and remove ransomware from your computer without deleting your files.
+Most of the best antivirus software (like Norton, BitDefender, Intego or Panda) is able to quickly detect and remove ransomware from your computer without deleting your files.
 This might not be possible with some of the more advanced ransomware strains, which is why it’s important to know how to prevent ransomware attacks.